addrtuser1988/softsell/README.md

 # SoftSell Solutions - Software Resale Marketing

 A modern, responsive React + Vite web app for buying and selling unused software licenses.
-Includes dark/light mode toggle, animated navigation, and an AI-powered chat widget.
+Includes  animated navigation, and an AI-powered chat widget.
+**Now styled with Bootstrap for a clean, professional UI.**

 ---